 Most of Florida’s water is in underground aquifers.
 With a skyrocketing population tapping into that supply more and more each year, it’s projected that the Sarasota-Bradenton area will likely experience drinking water shortages as soon as 2040 if residents don’t take steps to curb excessive water usage.
+Conserving water in the home is one way you can help deter these shortages.

 According to Jackie Lebouitz, water conservation is “inexpensive to basically free.”